Growth model with externalities for energetic transition via MFG with common external variable: Numerical simulations

 Returning to the pollution process, its volatility grows over time.
 This is linked to the rising pollution levels and the scaling of the volatility rate with these levels.
-By time $t=10$, random shocks result in the pollution trajectories of the two scenarios diverging.
+By time $t=30$, random shocks result in the pollution trajectories of the two scenarios diverging.
 Consequently, the optimal investment strategies also differ.
-Figures \ref{fig:distributions_1} and \ref{fig:distributions_2} reveal that the scenario with higher pollution levels (the orange scenario) allocates more investment to the green sector.
-These differing policies lead to diverging capital distributions: by time $t=45$, the brown sector in the blue scenario is approximately twice as developed as in the orange scenario, whereas the green sector shows the opposite pattern.
-In summary, higher pollution levels encourage greater development of the green sector, leading to slower pollution growth in the orange scenario compared to the blue one.
-This dynamic is reflected in the pollution drift, which is higher in the blue scenario.
+Figures \ref{fig:distributions_1} reveals that the scenario with higher pollution levels (the blue scenario) allocates more investment to the green sector.
+These differing policies lead to diverging capital distributions: by time $t=39$.
 Figure \ref{fig:pollution_quantiles} further supports that there is a stabilisation effect due to the drift in equation \eqref{eq:dynamics_p} since the pollution process appears to converge toward a steady state.
+Indeed, the stabilising effect comes from the 2 components of the external variable drift: The higher the pollution, the smaller the linear term.
+Moreover, the higher the pollution, the higher the incentives of the agents to develop the green sector instead of the brown sector, leading to a contribution to pollution less important.
+This two effects contribute to decrease the pollution level.
+Of course the opposite reasoning holds.

-Finally, we note that the random shocks influencing the pollution process in the orange scenario have had a negative impact on production and consumption levels compared to the blue scenario.
+Finally, we note that the random shocks influencing the pollution process in the blue scenario have had a negative impact on production and consumption levels compared to the orange scenario.